mixmix/mixmix.github.io/content/post/relationship-retros/index.md

   4. (repeat)

-In the context of a ship, this would be like a crew evolving their roles/ protocols/ processes e.g. _"hey they chef is sick... how about we each take a turn cooking for the next week?"_.
+In the context of a ship, this would be like a crew evolving their roles/ protocols/ processes e.g. _"hey the chef is sick... how about we each take a turn cooking for the next week?"_.

 Retrospective just means "look back", but it's often used as a short hand for